Table of Contents Show

 Understanding the costs associatedUnderstanding the costs associated

-You will also need a good understanding of the NYC real estate taxes you’ll be facing when buying, owning, and selling an apartment in NYC.
+You will also need a good understanding of the NYC real estate taxes you’ll face when buying, owning and selling an apartment in NYC.
 Lastly, it would help to research the most common co-op buyer mistakes in NY.
 Learning from the experience of others will make you far savvier when your search begins.

 Financial RequirementsFinancial Requirements

-When searching for an apartment in NYC, it doesn’t take long to realize how affordable co-ops are to condos.
-There are good reasons for this, such as a higher inventory and the troublesome board approval process.
+Searching for an apartment in NYC doesn’t take long to realize how affordable co-ops are to condos.
+There are good reasons, such as a higher inventory and the troublesome board approval process.
 So the next question is – what are the general financial requirements for buying a co-op in NYC?
 We cover just that.
 By the end, you’ll understand the need to purchase a co-op and be able to start planning.